askxionghu/ListViewOrderAndSwipe/README.md

 The app is constructed in such a way that you can easily replace the bottom view with whatever kind of view you need in your listview to provide the functionality that is appropriate for your app.

+If you download and use this code, as sign of gratitude, please star the project.

 ### Demo